On the partial uniform ellipticity and complete conformal metrics with prescribed curvature functions on manifolds with boundary: Introduction

-Consequently, on certain manifolds including smooth bounded domains and warped products, \textit{admissible conformal} metrics exist (see Lemma \ref{remark1-nonzero} for more discussion). \begin{theorem} Let $(M,g)=(X\times \Omega,g)$ be a Riemannian manifold, where $\Omega$ is a smooth and bounded domain in $\mathbb{R}^k$ and $X$ is a closed Riemannian manifold of dimension $n-k$ ($1\leq k\leq n$ and $g$ is not necessary the product metric).
-Given a smooth positive function $\psi$ on $\bar M$, there exists a smooth complete conformal Riemannian metric ${g}_\infty$ on $M$ to satisfy \eqref{conformal-equ0} and $\lambda_{{g}_\infty}(G_{{g}_\infty})\in \Gamma$, provided that $\Gamma\neq \Gamma_n$ and $f$ satisfies \eqref{elliptic}, \eqref{concave} and \eqref{homogeneous-1}.
+In particular, \textit{admissible conformal} metrics exist on certain manifolds according to Proposition \ref{lemma5-main} and Lemma \ref{remark1-nonzero} below. \begin{theorem} Let $(M,g)=(X\times \Omega,g)$ be a Riemannian manifold, where $\Omega$ is a smooth bounded domain in $\mathbb{R}^k$ and $X$ is a closed Riemannian manifold of dimension $n-k$ ($1\leq k\leq n$ and $g$ is not necessary the product metric).
+Given a smooth positive function $\psi$ on $\bar M$, there exists a smooth admissible complete conformal Riemannian metric satisfying \eqref{conformal-equ0}, provided $\Gamma\neq \Gamma_n$ and $f$ satisfies \eqref{concave}, \eqref{homogeneous-1} and \eqref{homogeneous-1-buchong2}.

 \end{theorem}